lars-berger/dumbwaiter-rms/README.md

 * [Vuex](https://vuex.vuejs.org/) - Vuex is a state management pattern + library for Vue.js applications.
 * [Apollo](https://github.com/Akryum/vue-apollo) - Apollo and GraphQL for Vue.js

-## Contributing
+## Contributions

 Improvements are welcome!

-Fork the repo and do your thing.
+Fork the repo and make your changes.
 Push to your fork and submit a pull request.

 ## Author